A Q&A with Gregg Lederman

 Week after week, I hear from company leaders about how the lack of engagement in their workforce leads to poor morale, lost productivity, high turnover, absenteeism, and other costly, employee-driven expenses that could be avoided by a happier, more motivated and committed workforce.

 On the other hand, an engaged workforce has exactly the opposite effect on all of the metrics I just mentioned.
-In addition, they tend to help facilitate a more consistent customer experience, which leads to less price-sensitive customers who buy more, and more often.
-The more engaged your workforce is, the better.
-Lack of engagement is very, very expensive.
+In addition, they tend to help facilitate a more consistent customer experience, which leads to less price-sensitive customers who clearly define yourself:

 Learn more from Gregg about a “Living the Brand” System in this CW Radio interview.